 - Mycobacterium (all species, including tuberculosis)

+In the case of Chronic Lyme Disease, in many cases there can be a false positive for these species, with other treatable bacteria causing the symptoms.
 If you have questions about what pathogens or medical conditions can be treated by Phage Therapy Center, please send an inquiry to email@example.com.

 Can I treat myself at home?